 There are a lot of ingredients that fall under this category, and I get asked about more all the time.
 You can learn more about the specific ingredients I am worried about during pregnancy and during nursing.
 While I labeled those posts as skincare, I look for the same ingredients in all products.

 Often I am asked about ingredients someone read about “somewhere online” or that are confusing, such as hyaluronic acid, which isn’t really an acid.
-Note that I’m pretty conservative in what I include in my “to avoid” lists, but I try to be practical.
+Note that I’m pretty conservative in what I include in my “to avoid” lists, but my list is based upon current medical literature and my discussions with other physicians.
+I am not worried about that ingredient because I currently do not have evidence to support concern.

 The skin is a barrier, it tries to keep most things out.
 Frequently I am asked about different herbs and extracts from things that are edible.
 The amount of an ingredient that you’ll find in skincare is much less than you would be exposed to if that same ingredient was a food.
 So if the ingredient you’re asking about is something you can eat, but haven’t been warned to avoid eating…. should be ok to put on your skin.